oddsdk/odd-app-template/README.md

 1. Create a new Pages project and connect your app's git repository.
 (If you don't have your application stored in a git repository, you can upload the output of a [static build](#static-build).)
 2. Select `SvelteKit` from the "Framework preset".
 3. Set the "Build output directory" to `build`.
 4. Under "Environment variables", add a variable with name of `NODE_VERSION` and value of `16`.
-(This may not be entirely necessary, but it locks the version so that it doesn't change underneath you.)
+5. Add the same environment variable to the "Preview" environment.
-5. Click "Save and Deploy".
+6. Click "Save and Deploy".

 ### Static Build